Sheepsee/github_textRPG/github_textRPG/README.txt

-THIS WAS INTENDED FOR IOS!
+You have to run it in IDLE, or other python IDEs.

-I might make another version WITHOUT the sound, so you guys/gals dont have to get rid of it yourselfs.
+If any of you guys/gals make it an executable, I'll be happy to add it in!

-Alright, hope you enjoy!
+Thank you for downloading this, enjoy!